-Ensure that record keeping, information sharing, privacy and legal obligations are met Procedures When a report of child abuse or concern over child safety has been received, the Projects Manager: Offers support to the child, the parents, the person who reports and the accused person.
+Professionalism Appointment of a child protection incident reporting focal person Objectives Ensure complaints and allegations are responded to, investigated, and reported promptly and appropriately Provide support and assistance to people affected by a complaint, including children, families, personnel, and volunteers Outline the disciplinary actions that could be taken in response to allegations made against personnel, volunteers, partners, and/or service providers Provide mechanisms for decisions to be challenged and reviewed Ensure that record keeping, information sharing, privacy and legal obligations are met Procedures When a report of child abuse or concern over child safety has been received, the Projects Manager: Offers support to the child, the parents, the person who reports and the accused person.
 Immediately informs the board of directors of the complaint, the actions taken in response to the complaint, and the course of action to be pursued moving forward.
 Initiates internal processes to ensure the safety of all children including any alleged victim/s, clarifies the nature of the complaint, and commences disciplinary processes and an investigation (if required) Maintains strict confidentiality and privacy, and only shares information regarding an allegation on a 'need to know' basis (except for obligations to report criminal behaviour [including family violence] to the appropriate bodies).
-The Projects Manager offers support to children and young people reporting abuse or safety concerns by: Treating them with sensitivity and compassion Connecting them and their families with services that can provide them with support to manage difficult or traumatic experiences (in Victoria call Child Protection [13 12 78], or in New Zealand call Oranga Tamariki - Ministry for Children [Phone: 0508 326 459 / Fax: 09 914 1211 / Email: contact@ot.govt.nz].
+The Projects Manager offers support to children and young people reporting abuse or safety concerns by: Treating them with sensitivity and compassion Connecting them and their families with services that can provide them with support to manage difficult or traumatic experiences (in Victoria call Child Protection [13 12 78], or in New Zealand call Oranga Tamariki - Ministry for Children [Phone: 0508 326 459 / Email: contact@ot.govt.nz].
 In Australia for states outside of Victoria call the numbers listed previously in this section) Validating the child's/young person's disclosure.
 This means listening to the child, taking them seriously and responding to and acting on the disclosure by implementing the reporting and investigation procedures outlined in this policy Letting the child talk about their concerns in their own time and in their own words.
-Give them full attention, the time and a quiet space in which to do this Being a supportive and reassuring listener Comfort the child if they are distressed Asking open-ended questions and not asking leading questions Telling the child it is not their fault and that telling you was the right thing to do Letting them know that you will act on this information, that you will need to let other people know, including why other people need to know That strict confidentially and privacy will be maintained and information regarding the allegation will only be shared on a 'need to know' basis (except for obligations to report criminal behaviour [including family violence] to the appropriate bodies).
-In the case of an alleged criminal offence: Prevent the alleged perpetrator from having contact with victims or other children Suspend the alleged perpetrator from involvement with Pacific Assist or transfer them to other duties If continuing to be involved with Pacific Assist, ensure that the alleged perpetrator has additional support and supervision
+Give them full attention, the time and a quiet space in which to do this Being a supportive and reassuring listener

-- Once a complaint has been received, the Projects Manager must assess its validity and seriousness, and the required response.
-To do this the Projects Manager: - > Records the details of the complaint on the Child Safety and Wellbeing Complaint form7, including: - Recording the child's disclosure using the child's words - Noting their demeanour and appearance at the time - Documenting any physical evidence (when receiving a report from a child it is important to guard against contamination of evidence) - Informs the board of directors of the complaint, and consults with them about the course of action to be pursued moving forward (all courses of action should be in line with the polices and procedure outlined in this document)
+- ➤ That strict confidentially and privacy will be maintained and information regarding the allegation will only be shared on a 'need to know' basis (except for obligations to report criminal behaviour [including family violence] to the appropriate bodies). - ➤ In the case of an alleged criminal offence: - Prevent the alleged perpetrator from having contact with victims or other children - Suspend the alleged perpetrator from involvement with Pacific Assist or transfer them to other duties - If continuing to be involved with Pacific Assist, ensure that the alleged perpetrator has additional support and supervision - Once a complaint has been received, the Projects Manager must assess its validity and seriousness, and the required response.
+To do this the Projects Manager: - > Records the details of the complaint on the Handling Child Safety and Well-being Complaints Form, including: - \ Recording the child's disclosure using the child's words - Noting their demeanour and appearance at the time - Documenting any physical evidence (when receiving a report from a child it is important to guard against contamination of evidence) - Informs the board of directors of the complaint, and consults with them about the course of action to be pursued moving forward (all courses of action should be in line with the polices and procedure outlined in this document)